Valued fields, Metastable groups: Groups with definable generics

 If \(\pi\) and \(\mu\) are definable filters, we also define \(\Stab(\pi,\mu) := \{g\in G\mid \transl{g}{\pi} = \mu\}\).
 It might be empty, but when it is non-empty, it is a left torsor of \(\Stab(\mu)\) and a right torsor of \(\Stab(\pi)\).
 In particular, these two groups are then conjugate (by any element in \(\Stab(\pi,\mu)\)).

 We will also consider the following more general variant of the stabilizer.

 \begin{defn} Let $\pi$ be a definable filter.
-Let $\fF(\pi)$ be the piecewise pro-definable semigroup under composition of $\Uu$-definable functions $h$ such that $\push{h}{\pi} = \pi$.
-This semigroup has an quotient consisting of the $\pi$-germs of elements of $\fF(\pi)$.
-The invertible germs form an piecewise pro-definable group, denoted $\fG(p)$. \end{defn}
+Let $\fF(\pi)$ be the semigroup under composition of $\Uu$-definable functions $h$ such that $\push{h}{\pi} = \pi$.
+This semigroup has a quotient consisting of the $\pi$-germs of elements of $\fF(\pi)$.
+The invertible germs form a group, denoted $\fG(p)$. \end{defn}